scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDBServerOnAKS.md

 ### Requirements

 * You must have an AKS cluster with Kubernetes version **1.19** or higher for Scalar DB deployment.
-* You must create a new `user node pool` for Scalar DB deployment.
+* You must create a new `user node pool` with the name `scalardbpool` for Scalar DB deployment.
 * You must create a Kubernetes cluster with `service principal` as the Authentication method.
 * You must create a Kubernetes cluster with `Azure CNI`.